fac/invoice-devkit/README.md

 ## Getting started
 Download the devkit, then run a local server at the root directory.
 You may already have your own methods for running a local server.
-If not, here are a few options, depending on your system setup:
+If not, here are a few options for starting one from the command line:

 `php -S localhost:3000` to run PHP (>= 5.4.0)
 `python -m SimpleHTTPServer 3000` for Python 2.7
 `ruby -run -e httpd . -p 3000` for Ruby

+You could also download an app like [MAMP](https://www.mamp.info/en/) or [XAMPP](https://www.apachefriends.org/index.html).

 Running a local server ensures the relevant `background` paths in the theme CSS files stay consistent with the invoice theme code we use in the FreeAgent app, making it easy for you to copy/paste your changes (and yes, this is why the directory structure seems a bit strange).